Neph0s/InCharacter/README.md

 ### News

 - *May.
-2025*: If you are interested in more comprehensive character datasets for RPAs, please check out [**CoSER**](https://arxiv.org/abs/2502.09082), which will be presented at ICML 2025.
+2025*: If you are interested in more comprehensive character datasets for RPAs, please check out [**CoSER**](https://arxiv.org/abs/2502.09082), our latest work to be presented at ICML 2025.
 - *May.
 2024*: InCharacter got accepted to **ACL 2024**!
 See you in Bangkok.

 ### Setup